fpirri/covid19/README.english.md

 The initial purpose of the reflections was a comparison between the various countries.
 We are looking for an easy way, but one that is objective.
 How can we do it?

-To ask the question in a more formal way, we try, for each of the countries examined:
+To ask the question in a more formal way, we search, for each of the countries examined:
 * the peak value of the infection;
 * the duration from the start day to the peak;
 * we define 'end' the day on which daily deaths decrease to below a simple weekly average equal to the starting value;